The Urantia Papers API is designed for AI agent consumption. Here’s the recommended workflow.Documentation Index

 MCP Servers

-Connect AI agents to the Urantia Book via 2 MCP servers — 13 API tools + docs search.
-Full setup instructions, tool reference, and example prompts.
+Connect AI agents to the Urantia Book via 2 MCP servers — 19 tools + 2 resources + 2 prompts on the API server, plus docs search.
+One-click install via Smithery.